 A “perfect storm” occurs when several negative, unpredictable factors come together at a particular moment in time to wreak extreme havoc.
 Unfortunately, for Nassau County homeowners already struggling with paying property taxes that are among the highest in the nation, there are three looming factors that make 2020-21 look especially turbulent.

-- A Countywide Reassessment is Coming
+- The Countywide Reassessment

 That’s a powerful reason why the decision to grieve your assessment is so important right now.